-Elizabeth Gill is a Senior Staff Attorney with the ACLU of Northern California and the National ACLU’s LGBT & HIV Project.
+Elizabeth Gill is a Senior Staff Attorney for the Gender, Sexuality & Reproductive Justice Program at the ACLU of Northern California and the National ACLU’s LGBT & HIV Project.
 Elizabeth has been at the ACLU since 2008, and she leads litigation and advocacy around the country related to ensuring the equal treatment of lesbian, gay, bisexual, and transgender people and on reproductive justice and gender equity.

 Prior to joining the ACLU, Elizabeth worked at Morrison & Foerster in San Francisco and at WilmerHale in Washington, DC.
 Elizabeth graduated with honors from Columbia College with a degree in Philosophy and from Harvard Law School, where she was Notes Editor on the Harvard Law Review.
 She also clerked for the Honorable Karen Nelson Moore on the United States Court of Appeals for the Sixth Circuit.

 Elizabeth speaks frequently about her work, appearing on panels at Berkeley, Stanford, and Duke Law, among others, and has appeared on the Melissa Harris-Perry Show and KQED’s Forum.
 She is also a former board member of the GSA Network (formerly the Gay-Straight Alliance Network), and in her free time, enjoys hiking on Mount Tam and crossword puzzles.